Skip to main content

 • Would it significantly impact the availability of the services you are providing if this vendor’s services were unavailable?

 If you answered yes to any of these questions, then your vendor will be considered a key vendor for your SOC 2 report.
-Within the Drata Platform’s “Vendors” tab, you are going to want to list “Yes” in the “Vendor is Critical” field of the vendor’s entry.
-Even though the vendor is now listed as critical, this does not mean that the vendor needs to necessarily be listed as “HIGH” in the “Customer Security Impact Level” field.
-A vendor may still be critical without being a high risk to security, such as vendors who affect the availability of the system being audited.
+Within the Drata platform’s Vendors tab, you should list “Yes” in the “Vendor is Critical” field of the vendor’s entry.
+Even though the vendor is now listed as critical, this does not mean that the vendor needs to be listed as “HIGH” in the “Customer Security Impact Level” field.
+A vendor may still be critical without being a high risk to security, such as vendors that affect the availability of the system being audited.

-After identifying all of your key vendors, you will need to implement appropriate monitoring procedures to ensure that your vendors have implemented appropriate security measures to protect their systems and any data that you have entrusted to that vendor.
-As mentioned above, this monitoring usually takes the form of reviewing the SOC 2 Type 2 reports of those vendors on an annual basis.
+After identifying all of your key vendors, you will need to implement appropriate monitoring procedures to ensure that your vendors have implemented appropriate security measures to protect their systems and any data you have entrusted to them.
+This monitoring usually takes the form of reviewing the SOC 2 Type 2 reports of those vendors on an annual basis.

 Did this answer your question?